-Services that our plan pays for What you must pay Care coordination The plan pays for care coordination services, including the \$0 following: Assisting you in arranging for, getting, and coordinating assessments, tests, and health and long-term care supports and services Working with you to develop and update your care plan Supporting you and communicating with a variety of agencies and persons Coordinating other services as outlined in your care plan Your care coordination team will contact you to offer a health risk assessment to determine care coordination needs.
+Services that our plan pays for What you must pay Cardiovascular (heart) disease testing We pay for blood tests to check for cardiovascular disease once every five years (60 months).
+These blood tests also check for defects due to high risk of heart disease. \$0 Care coordination You are assigned a care coordinator who will help connect you to the services and resources you need to get the best possible care.
+Care coordinators can also help you learn more about your health, any health conditions you have, and help you follow your care plan.
+Care coordinators and UCare Connect + Medicare Customer Service staff are available to answer questions about UCare Connect + Medicare and the SNBC program. \$0 Your care coordination team will contact you to offer a health risk assessment to determine care coordination needs.
 Care coordination is always available for you.
-You can stop using this service at any time by telling your care coordinator or by contacting UCare.
+You can stop using this service at any time by telling your care coordinator or by contacting UCare Connect + Medicare.
 If you want to change your care coordinator, call Customer Service at the number at the bottom of the page.
-Covered Services: An assessment to identify how the care coordinator can help you with health care, housing, food security, and other needs Help with scheduling, coordinating, and receiving assessments or tests and health care services such as dental, behavioral health, rehabilitative, and primary care
+Covered Services: An assessment to identify how the care coordinator can help you with health care, housing, food security, and other needs Help with scheduling, coordinating, and receiving assessments or tests and health care services such as This benefit is continued on the next page dental, behavioral health, rehabilitative, and primary care